 The Weather Conditions

-The ecohome is located on Sunbury Hill in a windy exposed site facing west.
+The sustainable ecohome is located on Sunbury Hill in a windy exposed site facing west.
 It was the first house built in this green field development for solar designed housing estate.

 The location is in a temperate dry climate zone, with cooling summer breezes from the south and blustery cold south-westerly winds in winter.